Should You Buy a New or Used Semi-Truck?

 • Dealer: Buying your commercial truck from a reliable dealer is critical.
 These dealers rigorously inspect and maintain their vehicles to ensure you get the most from your purchase.
 They also have the most comprehensive leasing and financing options.

-Whether you’re seeking a new or used semi-truck, Inland Kenworth has the solutions you need.
-We’re a leading dealer of premium Kenworth trucks in Arizona, New Mexico, and Southern California.
+Whether you’re seeking a new or used semi-truck, Inland has the solutions you need.
+We’re a leading dealer of premium new Kenworth trucks in Arizona, New Mexico, and Southern California.
+We also sell new in British Columbia, Yukon, Saskatchewan, and Manitoba.
 Kenworth trucks are prized for their exceptional performance, fuel efficiency, safety, durability, and comfort.
+You can purchase used trucks from us throughout the United States.

 We offer flexible financing options to streamline your purchasing experience and work with your budget.
 If your truck needs repair at any point, we also provide high-quality maintenance services.
 Whether it requires a quick alignment, transmission repair, or another fix, our technicians can get your vehicle back in shape and road-ready as soon as possible.

-Inland Kenworth is your one-stop shop for commercial trucks and trailers.
-Browse our inventory of new and used semi-trucks and stop by one of our locations to find the right unit for your fleet today!
+Inland is your one-stop shop for commercial trucks and trailers.
+Browse our new and used semi-truck inventory and request a quote online today.